 How To Make Baked Nectarines

-- Make the cinnamon honey sauce.
-Whisk your sauce ingredients together and set it aside.
+1. Make the cinnamon honey sauce.
+Whisk your honey, cinnamon and vanilla together then set it aside.

 Want more sauce?
 Double it!
 Sometimes we’ll make two batches and use one to bake with the nectarines and one for drizzling later!

 Best part about these baked nectarines?
 There’s so many ways to eat them!
 (Don’t let ice cream have all the fun!😉) Here are some of our favorite ideas to help get you started: